SAP-samples/btp-ai-sustainability-bootcamp/README.md

 <br/>
 At SAP, we are not only acting now on sustainability with goals of zero emissions, zero waste, and zero inequality by 2030, but also having a vision to enable every enterprise to become an intelligent, networked, sustainable enterprise with our technologies and solutions. <br/>
 <br/>
 SAP’s Business Technology Platform provides the foundation of application development, integration, data and AI.
-On top of this technology platform, SAP has created a new sustainability portfolio to help the enterprise drive sustainable practices inside its organisation and across its entire value chain, such as SAP Product Footprint Management, SAP Responsible Design and Production and SAP Sustainability Control Tower etc.<br/>
+On top of this technology platform, SAP has created a new sustainability portfolio to help the enterprise drive sustainable practices inside its organisation and across its entire value chain, such as [SAP Product Footprint Management](https://help.sap.com/docs/SAP_BTP_PFM), [SAP Responsible Design and Production](https://www.sap.com/products/responsible-design-and-production.html) and [SAP Sustainability Control Tower](https://www.sap.com/products/sustainability-control-tower.html) etc.<br/>
 <br/>
 We also would like our SAP Partners to create industry cloud solutions for end-to-end industry-specific business processes that consider sustainability dimensions.
-Therefore, we have developed this AI&Sustainability Bootcamp to inspire and enable our partners to build intelligent scenarios and sustainability on BTP with AI and Planning.<br/>
+Therefore, we have developed this AI&Sustainability Bootcamp to inspire and enable our partners to build intelligent scenarios and sustainability on BTP with AI and Planning.
+Please read more in [our blog series about this topic](https://blogs.sap.com/2022/05/19/building-intelligent-scenarios-and-sustainability-on-sap-btp/).<br/>
 <br/>
 Profitability and sustainability are two sides of a coin for an intelligent, networked, and sustainable enterprise.
 To achieve the ultimate goals of making profitability sustainable, and sustainability profitable, organizations need to embed sustainability goals into strategy planning and business operations.
 Importantly, Artificial Intelligence plays a critical role in this journey by helping businesses to be more efficient and intelligent.
 AI(Artificial Intelligence) and Sustainability are the very frontier of frontiers in today's digital technologies, where count for enormous oppotuines in various industries.<br/>
 <br/>